 Plus – Special Bonus Insight: Lawyers Are Better Than Doctors (At Data Security)

-Craig D’Abreo, of Masergy, also noted that although about half the law firms they encounter still worry about sending/keeping data in the cloud, that from their experience it’s quite likely that keeping data on premises is even more risky.
+Craig D’Abreo, of Masergy, noted that although about half the law firms they encounter still worry about sending/keeping data in the cloud, that from their experience it’s quite likely that keeping data on premises is even more risky.
 After all, which business is going to have invested more in data security?

 A – a company that is 100% focused on data security and holding your data.